position Head Coach

 Alma Mater Southern Methodist

-Therese Hession, Ohio State women’s golf head coach, was promoted to director of golf for both the men’s and women’s program in 2018.
+Therese Hession has served as head women’s golf coach at The Ohio State University for the past 29 seasons and was promoted to director of golf for both the men’s and women’s program in 2018.
 The Indianapolis native has built the strong OSU golf tradition to even greater heights.
-In her 28 seasons, Hession has guided the Buckeyes to 11 Big Ten championships, including back-to-back-to-back from 2014-16, 18 NCAA Championships appearances and 26 NCAA Regionals.
-The seven-time Big Ten Coach of the Year has led the Buckeyes to an appearance in the NCAA Championships in seven of the last nine years, including a trip to the NCAA quarterfinals in 2017.
+In her 29 seasons, Hession has guided the Buckeyes to 10 Big Ten championships, including back-to-back-to-back from 2014-16, 17 NCAA Championships appearances and 25 NCAA Regionals.
+The seven-time Big Ten Coach of the Year has led the Buckeyes to an appearance in the NCAA Championships in six of the last eight years, including a trip to the NCAA quarterfinals in 2017.

 In August 2017, Hession was named a coach for the United States team at the 2018 Arnold Palmer Cup, where she coached alongside Oklahoma’s Ryan Hybl for the United States in a victory over the international side in Évian-les-Bains, France.